-I know from experience these good persons represent a pretty solid chunk of the evangelical world.
-Not all Christians feel this way, but with many there is a concern that liberty is simply a slippery slope to license and that someone will get hurt.
+With many Christians, there is a concern that liberty is simply a slippery slope to license and that someone will get hurt.
 And I can't say I've never had the same thought.

 This fear is not without foundation; our messy sinful nature will tarnish even the best 'good' and try to twist it into something less than itself.
 But the funny thing is, this sinful activity is most common with the subject of Christian freedom itself.

 The minute you mention the fact that everything regarding your eternal state is covered by the righteousness of Christ credited to your account, His death as a perfect payment for your sin and His resurrection as your victory over death, the first words you hear are:

 And whatever follows is going to be something restrictive, something to limit and box that freedom.
 Oftentimes, this fear masquerades as concern for the weak brother.

 - You can talk about the joys of eating and drinking with friends, and someone will bring up the possibility that someone might drink or eat too much.